«MTS.GeoSearch» missing person search service launched by Liza Alert in conjunction with telecom operator

 • According to the CEO of MTS, the service will comply with current legislation on the protection of personal data.

-According to Inessa Galaktionova, CEO of MTS, this is the first service on the market that will allow relatives of a missing person to quickly obtain information about his or her location in real time.
+According to Inessa Galaktionova, CEO of MTS, this is the first service on the market that will allow relatives of a missing person to quickly obtain information about his location in real time.

-In April 2024, the head of VimpelCom, Sergey Anokhin, announced the need for changes to the law "On Communications" to allow the use of geolocation in emergency cases.
-The method of determining the location of missing people based on data about the location of their mobile devices, as Anokhin explained, can only be applied if the SIM card is registered to a close relative who personally confirms the geolocation request of the device.
+In April 2024, the head of VimpelCom, Sergey Anokhin, announced the need for changes to the law «On Communications» to allow the use of geolocation in emergency cases.
+The method of determining the location of missing people based on data on the location of their mobile devices, as Anokhin explained, can only be applied if the SIM card is registered to a close relative who personally confirms the geolocation request of the device.
 It is also possible to provide preventive consent to the receipt of personal data by a third party.
 However, by the time permission or consent is obtained from law enforcement agencies, assistance to the missing person may no longer be required.

-Previously, there was already an initiative to cancel the court decision for access to this data, but then the question immediately arose: will there be abuse on the part of law enforcement agencies or third parties, not always relatives?
+There was already an initiative to cancel the court decision for access to this data, but then the question immediately arose: will there be abuse on the part of law enforcement agencies or third parties, not always relatives?

 Maksut Shadaev, head of the Ministry of Digital Development

-Liza Alert has been searching for missing people since 2010, using modern technologies.
-Since 2012, the squad has been cooperating with VimpelCom (Beeline), which provides infrastructure for processing applications, big data analytics, and even AI for analyzing images from drones.
+Liza Alert has been searching for missing people since 2010 using modern technologies.
+Since 2012, the squad has been cooperating with VimpelCom (Beeline), which provides infrastructure for processing applications, big data analytics and even AI for analyzing images from drones.
 However, the transfer of geodata is still limited by law.

 Read more materials on the topic: